Thomas101Shen/devtostage/README.md

 I added some extra commands to the package.json in order to run it properly.
 Some functionalities such as the contact us form and the arrows are not working because the libraries I used are now outdated.

-If running linux, go to package.json and change `export NODE_OPTIONS=--openssl-legacy-provider` to `set NODE_OPTIONS=--openssl-legacy-provider` You will need to set the environment variable `NODE_OPTIONS `to `--openssl-legacy-provider`.
+If running linux, go to package.json and change on the npm start line `export NODE_OPTIONS=--openssl-legacy-provider` to `set NODE_OPTIONS=--openssl-legacy-provider` You will need to set the environment variable `NODE_OPTIONS `to `--openssl-legacy-provider`.

+Use `npm start` to start the application on localhost

 ## Getting Started with Create React App